ainugiri/June2025_Git_Training/Basics.md

 1. initialize git repo
 2. to track the we need to add that file to git repo
 3. create a version

+if you modify file, you need to add it to git repo, if you want to discard, use git restore filename discard the changes